Skip to Content

 Scuba Diving at Casa Cenote Tulum

-First timers or divers who haven't submerged for a while should definitely book a trip to Casa Cenote, especially if they want to do more scuba diving on their trip.
+First-timers or divers who haven't submerged for a while should definitely book a trip to this cenote, especially if they want to do more scuba diving on their trip.

 Book: Cenote Dive Trip From Tulum (best-rated in Tulum).

-What to Bring With You to Casa Cenote in Tulum
+What to Bring With You When Visiting the Cenote

 More Must-Visit Cenotes in Tulum

 Looking for more cenotes in Tulum after visiting Casa Cenote?
-You're in luck, there are over 6000!
+You're in luck, there are over 6000 more to visit!
 Below are some of my favorites.

 • Gran Cenote Tulum – awesome semi-open cenote with caves and crystal clear water near Tulum